 While Red Nose Day raises money and awareness each spring to tackle every aspect of child poverty, the campaign’s Full Plate Project is a way to narrow that focus to food insecurity, at a time of year when hunger is so evident.

 “Child poverty, unfortunately, doesn’t go away at the end of May,” says Moore.
 “So The Full Plate Project is a way to have a Red Nose Day campaign during this time of year.
 This way, we can build awareness around food scarcity and raise donations for things like holiday meals at local Boys & Girls Clubs and create better support systems during this time of year around food.”

 In order for the campaign to succeed, there had to be a fast and easy way for people all across the country to learn about, and donate to, the cause.
 That’s where Walgreens comes in.

 “The collaboration between Comic Relief US and Walgreens has been unprecedented, in my view,” says Moore.
 “With Red Nose Day, you see a level of engagement, from the Walgreens support office right down to the store level.
 Leaning into the partnership for this new initiative just made sense.”

 A rewarding experience for consumers

-Late last year, Walgreens customers across the U.S. were introduced to the new myWalgreens loyalty program.
+In the past month, Walgreens customers across the U.S. were introduced to the new myWalgreens loyalty program.
 Among the many changes and updates was the conversion of Balance® Rewards to Walgreens Cash rewards, replacing earned points with earned dollar amounts that customers can redeem later in increments of $1, $2, $3, $4, $5, $10, $20 or $50.